FairwindsOps/rok8s-scripts/README.md

 ## Kubernetes Access

 In order to connect to a Kubernets cluster the build must authenticate.
 In GKE clusters having the above GCP login is sufficient.
-In other clustuers, base64encode your kube_config file and save it in the environment variable `KUBECONFIG_DATA`
+In other clusters, base64encode your kube_config file and save it in the environment variable `KUBECONFIG_DATA`

 ## Secrets